United States men's national rugby sevens team: Summer Olympics

 Although the fifteens version of rugby union had last appeared in the Olympics at the 1924 Games, rugby sevens made its debut at the 2016 Olympics in Rio de Janeiro.
 The U.S. qualified for the 2016 Olympics by defeating Canada 21–5 in the final of the 2015 NACRA Sevens.
 At the 2016 Olympics, the U.S. went 1–2 in pool play, narrowly missing the quarterfinals due to a 14–17 loss to Argentina.
 The U.S. finished in ninth place, with Carlin Isles scoring six tries and Danny Barrett scoring four tries.
+The U.S. defeated Canada 24-14 in the 2023 RAN Sevens to clinch a spot at the 2024 Olympics.

 Rugby World Cup Sevens

 The U.S. has participated in every Rugby World Cup Sevens since the tournament's inception in 1993.
 The team's best performance to date has been its sixth-place finish at the 2018 tournament, which was held on home soil.

 Pan American Games

 The U.S. has played rugby sevens at every Pan Am Games since the sport was introduced at the 2011 Games.
 At the 2011 Games, the U.S. lost 19–21 to Canada in the semifinals before defeating Uruguay 19–17 for the bronze.
 At the 2015 Games, the U.S. again lost to Canada 19–26 in the semifinals and defeated Uruguay 40–12 to capture their second consecutive bronze.
 At the 2019 Games, a weakened U.S. side that left its regular starters at home defeated Brazil 24–19 to take the bronze medal.